 Aerial view of Portsdown Technology Park

-It covers the theory and practice of Combat Systems as well as considering a number of design constraints such as Warship Vulnerability Reduction, Safety and Human Factors.
-It also embraces major aspects of the acquisition cycle and emphasises the importance of systems-wide issues now recognised as Defence Lines of Development (DLODs).
+The course also considers a number of design constraints such as Warship Vulnerability Reduction, Safety, Electromagnetic Environmental Effects, Geospatial Errors, and Human Factors.
+It also embraces major aspects of the acquisition cycle and emphasises the importance of system-wide issues.

 Shore Integration Facility

-There is a visit to HMS Collingwood a Royal Navy training facility to understand how modern Combat Systems are taught to RN staff, plus tours of the Shore Integration Facility and Maritime Integration Support Centre at Portsdown Technology Park.
+There is a visit to the Royal Navy training facility at HMS Collingwood to establish how RN staff are taught Combat Systems.
+There are also tours of the Shore Integration Facility (T23 Frigate) and Maritime Integration Support Centre (T45 Destroyer) at Portsdown Technology Park.

-There are numerous networking opportunities for the delegates to pursue during the 5 days including evening activities.
+There are numerous networking opportunities for delegates to pursue during the course including two evening activities.

 The course is aimed primarily at those who already have or are about to join the Naval Combat System domain.
 Those moving back into Naval Combat Systems with previous experience will also find this course valuable as it will serve to refresh their knowledge and bring it up to date.

-No prior knowledge of Naval Combat Systems are required to attend this course, however an appreciation of the maritime domain and Systems Engineering will benefit delegates understanding of the subjects covered.
-A comprehensive Glossary is provided which explains many of the widely used acronyms within this domain.
+No prior knowledge of Naval Combat Systems is required to attend this course; however an appreciation of Systems Engineering and the maritime domain will be of benefit.

-The NCSE course has been host to a wide range of delegates in the past from serving RN officers to industry Engineers and Project Managers as well as Graduates.
+The NCSE course has been host to a wide range of delegates in the past from senior RN officers to MoD and industry Engineers and Project Managers, Graduates have also attended.

 Feedback from recent courses